 There is now a bold ambition to share this work and drive the adoption and spread of this service model across the NHS.
 The POPS Network will work with NHS organisations to help them understand and adopt the POPS model locally as part of their work on redesigning and restoring elective care, and ensuring services are designed to meet the needs of older people.
 We will support teams during a six-month collaborative programme of learning and development events.

-Further information on the programme is available in the flyer here or get in touch at email@example.com
+Further information on the programme is available on the POPS Network website www.popsolderpeople.org or get in touch at email@example.com

 Click here to view the webinar “Frailty – The POPS approach”.
 In this webinar, our clinical lead Dr Jugdeep Dhesi (Geriatrician at Guy’s and St Thomas’ NHS FT), discusses frailty in surgery and the POPS model.